Ulgii Private Ger Camp

 The rocky slopes of the Altai Mountains have an extreme climate, receiving the most rainfall throughout the year, supporting the growth of dense forests and alpine fauna.
 Home to the elusive snow leopard and the famous eagle hunting Kazakh people, temperatures in the Altai Mountains can feel frigid even in summer, particularly after nightfall.
 The famous Golden Eagle festival takes place each October, where Kazakh hunters gather together in the mountains to pitch their hunting eagles against one another, testing their speed, agility, and accuracy in an ancient custom that dates back hundreds of years.

-Call us on to start planning your holiday to Ulgii Private Ger Camp or take a look at our itineraries to Mongolia
+To start planning your vacation to Ulgii Private Ger Camp

 Journey to the far west of Mongolia and experience life amongst the eagle hunters.This traditional nomadic ger camp on the bank of the Eregt River, set up purely for the festival, brings touches of luxury to some of Mongolia’s most wild terrain.